 Example of a Waiver of Deductible in a Large Claim

-Are Disappearing Deductibles and Deductible Waivers the Same Thing?
+Disappearing Deductibles vs. Deductible Waivers

 The terminology for disappearing, loyalty, or vanishing deductibles can be confusing.
 One way to understand the difference is in the dollar value of the waived deductible.

-- Disappearing deductibles or Loyalty deductible waivers are purchased or earned and generally deal with much smaller levels of "waived" deductibles.
+- Disappearing deductibles or loyalty deductible waivers are purchased or earned and generally deal with much smaller levels of "waived" deductibles.

 What Is a Loyalty Based Disappearing Deductible?